 by early settlers and

 Location.
 35° 31.392′ N, 82° 58.867′ W. Marker is in Lake Junaluska, North Carolina, in Haywood County.
 Marker is on Dellwood Road (U.S. 19) 0 miles south of N. Lakeshore Drive, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Lake Junaluska NC 28745, United States of America.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Turpin's Chapel - Maple Grove United Methodist Church (approx. half a mile away); Bishop Francis Asbury (approx. 0.7 miles away); Honorable Chief Junaluska (approx. 0.7 miles away); N.C.
 Education Association (approx. 2.1 miles away); Old Time Music (approx. 2.3 miles away); Battle House (approx. 2.4 miles away); Martin's Surrender (approx. 2.6 miles away); Museum Of N.C.
 Handicrafts (approx. 2.6 miles away).

 Categories. • Native Americans •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 27, 2008, by M. L. 'Mitch' Gambrell of Taylors, South Carolina.
-This page has been viewed 1,092 times since then.
+This page has been viewed 1,094 times since then and 3 times this year.
 Photo 1. submitted on September 27, 2008. • Bill Pfingsten was the editor who published this page.